Plastic trim: Cleaning, protecting and rejuvenation

 Use a circular motion when applying, making sure it gets in all the plastics grooves and cracks.

 Don't freak if it gets on other surfaces like glass or paint, it's totally safe and can easily be wiped off in the final step.

 Leave for one minute, then wipe dry with a clean microfibre cloth.

-Try not to get the area wet for the next 6 hours and it's all done!
+Try not to get the area wet for the next 6 hours if its during the day and 12 hours if at night so it can cure, and then it's all done!
 Reapply the Vinyl Revival every couple of months (especially over summer), or as you feel it requires it.